jokemanfire/assistant/README.md

 ## Usage

 ### 1. Service
+You can run multiple local models in the service.And online service also support.

 The service module handles the core functionality of the voice assistant.
 To run the service, follow these steps: